passthehashbrowns/passthehashbrowns.github.io/_posts/2020-09-20-DriverBlock.md

 Now we could implement the API hooking at the kernel level, but since kernel drivers don't have access to the same libraries this tends to be very difficult.
 Hooking the SSDT is one option, but this has become very hard due to all of the integrity checks implemented by Microsoft.
 There are also a few proof of concept projects out there that implement DLL injection from a driver, but I decided to just have the driver send information to a userland process that will then handle the injection.

 If like me you've never worked with kernel drivers, there a few ways for a driver to communicate with userland processes.
 Writing to a file, registry keys, and named pipe are all options.
-I decided to go with a device link, primarily because that was already in the ired.team code so the framework was laid out.
+I decided to go with a named pipe, primarily because that was already in the ired.team code so the framework was laid out.

 ```cpp
 TCHAR messageFromKernel[200];